 Hikers are reminded that Myles Standish State Forest is popular with hunters and that the area of the Bentley Loop is one of two in the forest stocked with game three times a week during the fall pheasant and quail seasons.(10/18-11/29 in 2014) Be sure to wear blaze orange if you go out during the fall season.
 Check the Division of Fish and Wildlife guide for a full list of hunting season dates.
 (DFW map of pheasant and quail areas in MSSF)

 We completely reset the trail in the spring of 2014.
-The trail is now about 3.3 miles (including about four tenths of a mile along the bike path each way from the parking lot) and offers a number of excellent views through the tall pines.
+The trail is now about 3.3 miles (including about four tenths of a mile along the bike path each way from the parking lot at the park's East Entance from Plymouth's Long Pond Road) and offers a number of excellent views through the tall pines.
 The trail is typically hilly (a glacial moraine runs through the area) but would not be considered difficult by most standards.
 The trail was marked with blue painted blazes this summer.
 The trail starts along the bike path and turns off into the woods less than half a mile from the bike path start at the park's East Entrance.
 Follow the blue blazes.
 A little half mile side loop is marked with purple blazes.
 We hope to have wooden signs up soon at the major trail intersections.
 (See a larger size Friends trail GPS track.)